httpantwon/TriviaPart2/README.md

 Submitted by: **Antwon Walls**

 **Trivia Pt.
-2** is an app that fetches real trivia data from the Open Trivia Database API, allowing users to choose form live questions from Trivia servers instead of pre-made questions from part 1
+2** is an app that fetches real trivia data from the Open Trivia Database API, allowing users to answer live questions from Trivia servers instead of pre-made questions from part 1

 Time spent: **5** hours spent in total